bootdotdev/blog/content/open-source/how-to-restart-all-pods-in-a-kubernetes-namespace.md

 title: "How to Restart All Pods in a Kubernetes Namespace"
 author: Lane Wagner
 date: "2020-10-26"
 categories:
   - "open-source"
 images:
   - /img/800/restart-k8s.webp
 ---

-Where I work, we use a repo-per-namespace setup and so it often happens that I want to restart all pods and deployments in a single Kubernetes namespace.

-Maybe I want to see the startup logs, or maybe I want to shut down production for a few seconds.
-Don't question my motives.
+Where I work, we use a repo-per-namespace setup and so it often happens that I want to **restart all pods and deployments in a single Kubernetes namespace**.
+Maybe I want to see the startup logs, or maybe I want to shut down production for a few seconds. _Don't question my motives_.

 Anyway, what matters is that bouncing all deployments one after another is inconvenient and I don't like typing.